NTS Motorsports: Truck No. 31 history

 For 2015, NTS fielded a truck for 2012 series champion James Buescher for the first three races, using number 31.
 The truck was also run by Scott Lagasse Jr. in two races, Austin Dillon at Eldora, Ty Dillon at Bristol, Travis Pastrana at Las Vegas, and in the two final races of the season by Rico Abreu.

 Xfinity Series

 Car No. 55/77 history

 In 2014, Brennan Newberry ran a part-time Nationwide Series schedule in the No. 55 usually run by Jamie Dick and Viva Motorsports.
-Bob Newberry was listed as the owner; the car was fielded by SS-Green Light Racing with support from NTS and sponsorship from Qore-24.
+Bob Newberry was listed as the owner; the car was fielded by SS-Green Light Racing.
 Newberry finished 25th in his series debut at Loudon, then scored a solid 19th-place finish at Watkins Glen and a 23rd-place finish at Chicago.
 Newberry and NTS/SS-Green Light ran a fourth race at Newberry's favorite track Phoenix International Raceway in a No. 77 car, finishing 36th after an early crash.
 In 2015, NTS Motorsports and Rick Ware Racing teamed up to field Lagasse, Jr in the No. 15 Chevrolet Camaro to run at Daytona in July where he qualified well but finished 38th.